api3dao/old-api3-docs/docs/airnode/v0.4/concepts/authorization.md

 Some common functions available are:

-- `requesterIsWhitelisted`: Called to check if a requester is whitelisted to use the Airnode–endpoint pair
+- `requesterIsWhitelisted`: Called to check if a requester is whitelisted to use the Airnode–endpoint pair.
+- <code style="  overflow-wrap: break-word;">airnodeToEndpointIdToRequesterToWhitelistStatus</code>:
-- `airnodeToEndpointIdToRequesterToWhitelistStatus`: Called to get the detailed whitelist status of a requester for the Airnode–endpoint pair
+  Called to get the detailed whitelist status of a requester for the Airnode–endpoint pair.

 ### Custom Authorizers